 The MPF continues to maintain a portfolio of prime residential mortgages.
-The performance of the Fund's assets and the strength of the Guarantor (Home Mortgage Bank) ensures the Fund's risk profile remains low and offers an opportunity for continued growth in 2021.
+The Fund's asset performance and the Guarantor's strength (Home Mortgage Bank) ensure that the Fund's risk profile remains low and offers an opportunity for continued growth in 2023.

-Brent Mc Fee

-Chief Executive Officer (Ag)
+Brent Mc Fee Chief Executive Officer (Ag.)